 Deep tissue laser treatments utilize laser therapy to kickstart the body’s natural healing process while temporarily reducing pain and inflammation for up to 24 hours post-treatment.
 Light energy is emitted from the applicator tip and transfers to photon particles that are absorbed by cells in the treatment area, which stimulates the further formation of healthy cell structure and restores tissue function.
 Laser therapies are best used in the relief of pain and inflammation, as well as a potentially strong addition to a holistic physiotherapy treatment plan that accelerates healing.
 As with any laser device, extra care may be required for those with darker skin tones, as there could be a higher risk of damage from the laser.

 Radio Frequency Treatments

 Regarded as safe for all skin types, radio frequency-based treatments have the potential to reduce healing time, minimize the risk of negative side effects during healing, and improve mobility and quality of life, especially when combined with a holistic treatment plan that includes massage.
-Utilizing radio frequency energy, these treatments deliver heat below the skin’s surface for even healing.
-Treatments that synergistically combine RF with Pulsed Electro Magnetic Fields (PEMF) may utilize pulsed electricity to promote the creation of additional fibroblasts, speeding collagen production and expediting recovery.
-When combined with massage, these treatments are able to effectively target injuries by affecting connective, muscle, and vascular tissue with noticeable results in as little as three treatments.
-In fact, in some cases, pain relief may be noticeable after just one treatment.
+Venus Heal™ is one device that combines radio frequency (RF) with pulsed magnetic energy and therapeutic massage in one treatment session to truly accelerate the healing process.
+Venus Heal™ treatments deliver heat, via RF energy, below the skin's surface for even healing while the pulsed magnetic fields help to speed up collagen and elastin production to expedite recovery.
+Together with the massage component, Venus Heal™ treatments are able to target connective, muscular, and vascular tissue with noticeable results in as little as three treatments.
+In fact, pain relief may even be noticeable after just one session.

 Interested in learning more about how you can incorporate RF-based soft tissue injury treatments into your customized physiotherapy treatment plan?
 Use the search field below to locate a certified treatment provider near you.